Box 1

 Lewis H. Machen notebook

-Report of the trial of Michael Rock on an indictment for a rape on Elizabeth Black
+Report of the trial of Michael Rock on an indictment for the rape of Elizabeth Black

 John Tarring murder trial scrapbook